Pogacar adds Lombardia to Tour title

 Tadej Pogacar became the first rider in 42 years to claim a Tour de France-Giro di Lombardia double as he won the last Monument race of the season.

-The 23-year-old Slovakian, riding for UAE-Emirates, became the fourth man to achieve the feat after Fausto Coppi, Eddy Merckx and Bernard Hinault.
+The 23-year-old Slovenian, riding for UAE-Emirates, became the fourth man to achieve the feat after Fausto Coppi, Eddy Merckx and Bernard Hinault.

 Pogacar made his move with more than 30km to go and beat Fausto Masnada into second place in the final sprint in northern Italy.